MinhajulMukthar/Weather-WebApp/README.md

-Yes, you can put the entire detailed project description on GitHub.
-Here's how you can structure it for the `README.md` or description section of your GitHub repository:

----

 # Weather Web App

 A simple **Weather Web App** that allows users to get real-time weather information for any city using the [OpenWeather API](https://openweathermap.org/).